Top 10 Moving and Packing Tips

 Keep larger corresponding items (such as a cable TV cord) in re-sealable bags, and tape these to the underside or back of the item.
 As a backup, have a “Parts Box” open on the kitchen counter and fill it with cables, cords, parts, pieces, brackets, or nails that are removed from any items of furniture.
 Keep this box with you, or mark it well with a rainbow of coloured stickers so it can be easily located on move-in day.

-That’s part of the beauty of using BigSteelBox.
-Anything you can pack ahead will save you time on moving day.
-If it’s summer, get your winter clothes out of the way.
+If it’s summer, get your winter clothes boxed up and out of the way.
 Box up your shampoo and extra toothpaste and live out of a travel cosmetic case for the last week or two.
 Pare down cooking utensils and food supplies to bare essentials.
 Wastebaskets can also be packed (put things in them!) while you switch to using plastic grocery bags (hang them on a cabinet door or door handle to collect trash).

 Fill luggage and duffle bags with clothing, sheets, towels, and paper goods.
 Even for local moves you’ll be able to quickly spot your navy suitcase holding your favourite sweaters, whereas “Box #19” might remain elusive for days.

 If you must clean your old place after moving out, put together a kit of basic cleaning supplies and rags.
 Clean anything possible ahead of time (the inside of kitchen cupboards, the oven, windows, etc.), and if possible, vacuum each room as you empty it.

 Your list of “important” papers might include birth certificates, school records, mover estimates, new job contacts, utility company numbers, recent bank records, current bills, phone lists, closing papers, realtor info, maps, and more.
 Keep them with you!